Home

 Rice Idli

 Rice Idli is a common breakfast of South India.
-Idlis can be made with several things such as rawa idli, masala idli, corn idli, saboodana idli etc. But, this plain idli is famous in almost all parts of South India.
+Idlis can be made with several things such as rawa idli, masala idli, corn idli, saboodana idli etc. Tamil Nadu is the oriin of this item of breakfast and this plain idli is famous in almost all parts of South India.

 Ingredients Required